Why Do We Offer Horse Riding/Care For Autistic Individuals?

 Therapeutic Horse Riding - Bolton.

-We have teamed up with Foxfield's Therapeutic Horse Riding Centre based in Horwich, Bolton to offer funded Equine-Assisted Therapy sessions for individuals on the Autism Spectrum.
+We have partnered up with Foxfield's Therapeutic Horse Riding Centre based in Horwich, Bolton to offer funded Equine-Assisted Therapy sessions for individuals on the Autism Spectrum.

 Working with horses can improve social, cognitive and physical skills, as well as being an enjoyable activity for all ages.